fordsfords/vti-market-status/README.md

 Note that I, Steven Ford, have reviewed all of the content, have made changes, and am ultimately responsible for it.

+To see the market status as of the previous close: https://www.geeky-boy.com/vti-market-status/

 ## Down Market

 What is a "down" market?